pnp/powershell/documentation/Copy-PnPFile.md

 ```

 ### -IgnoreVersionHistory
-If provided, only the latest version of the document will be copied and its history will be discared.
-If not provided, all historical versions will be copied along.
+If provided, only the latest version of the document will be copied and its history will be discarded.
+If not provided, all historical versions will be copied.

 ```yaml
 Type: SwitchParameter